segmentio/segment-docs/src/connections/destinations/catalog/actions-liveramp-audiences/index.md

 * The Segment team will need to enable the feature for your Engage spaces.
 * Once you agree to join the public beta, Segment will enable all Engage spaces that are part of your Segment workspace.
 * New Engage spaces you create won't automatically be enrolled.
-[Contact Segment](https://segment.com/help/contact/){:target="_blank"} to get these spaces enrolled.
+Contact your Account Team/CSM to get these spaces enrolled.

 ## Limitations